dbaber/TicTacToe/design/API.md

 ## Game Win State Conditions

 Here we will illustrate various 'complete' games and their possible win states.
+These examples are a bit contrived and we checked all 8 win states in the ReST tests.

 ### Player1 wins